How to Choose Insurance Software: 8-Step Guide for MGAs

 8. FNOL and Claims Tracking vs Reserve Calculations and Full Workflow Tracking

-If this sounds like a lot to do on your own, it is reasonable to bring external consultants on board.
+If choosing the right insurance software sounds like a lot to do on your own, it is reasonable to bring external consultants on board.
 You can check out our overview of how IT consultants specialised in the MGA business can help you out.

 Hopefully, this checklist provides you with some good consideration points when choosing your insurance software.
 Just keep in mind that many next generation no-code and low-code platforms address specific issues, instead of covering a full functionality cycle.
 That is why you should assess your needs very carefully.

-If you need more in-depth information on these categories or just want to discuss with our team, feel free to reach out!
+If you need more in-depth information on these categories and want to discuss with our team, feel free to reach out!